 - Log “made contemporaneously with instruction which designates by title the reading materials used”.
 This log is simply a book list of textbooks and every book used in homeschooling, including books your children read for “school” or “for fun” in bed at night or any other time.

 –Tip: Take a sheet of notebook paper and post it in your child’s room or other place where it won’t get lost such as on a clipboard, or in the portfolio notebook, and you or your child can list each book as soon as he is done reading it.
 You could also list all the books you hope he will read or bring home from the library, and just check off the ones he actually reads.
 Just add it to the portfolio at the end of the year.
-Don’t forget to list textbooks or other materials used to teach
+Don’t forget to have another list of textbooks or other materials used to teach and put that in the portfolio also.

 –You may, but are not required to, include in this list other resources used such as videos, games, discussions, field trips, audio tapes.